dominique-unruh/java-patterns/README.md

 * The pattern match is restricted to dynamic type checks.
 This works fine for the datatype in our example but will fail if the patterns do not follow the inheritance structure.
 (E.g., if we want a pattern `BinaryOp(x,y)` that should match both `Plus` and `Minus`.)
+* Cannot detect at compile time whether a match is exhaustive.
+(As far as we know.)

 ### Vavr